swagger-api/swagger-node/docs/quick-start.md

 Open <project-root>/app.js in an editor.
 This is the main Node.js app that installs middleware and requires the API framework that you chose when you created your project.

-The middleware modules perform tasks like Swagger specification validation and endpoint routing.
+The middleware modules perform tasks like OpenAPI Specification validation and endpoint routing.
 For more information, see [swagger modules and dependencies](./modules.md).

 ### <a name="openeditor"></a>Open the Swagger editor